jaimiem17/geoHeat-app/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved.
+See the [LICENSE](LICENSE) file for details.